petros3432/SLSimonSays/README.md

 **1 INFO cylindrical button which doesn't communicate with any other component of the project.
 It is displayed with an "i" symbol on top of it.**
 >CONTAINS
-- 1 script "INFO" that provides useful informatin about the project and a "how to use it" guide.
+- 1 script "INFO" that provides useful information about the project and a "how to use it" guide.
 - 1 custom made texture with "i" on it.

 ## INSTALLATION